-In line with Solvency II classification any other liabilities not elsewhere shown includes mainly accrued expenses related to salaries and social insurance.
+In line with Solvency II classification, any other liabilities not elsewhere shown includes mainly accrued expenses related to salaries and social insurance.
+The carrying amount is considered a reasonable approximation of the fair value.
+Reinsurers' share of ceded deferred acquisition costs amounting to 52 MSEK are eliminated in Solvency II.